clearlinux/how-to-clear/07-1-telemetry.md

 Using the C library (`libtelemetry.so` - `man 3 telemetry`) uses the exact same API parameters and yields the same effect.

-Let's try generating a simple hearbeat event, similar to the `hprobe` hearbeat probe that Clear Linux OS includes by default.
+Let's try generating a simple heartbeat event, similar to the `hprobe` heartbeat probe that Clear Linux OS includes by default.

 ```
 ~ # telem-record-gen -c org.clearlinux/hello/world -p "hello"